tmtsoftware/csw/docs/src/main/commons/create-component.md

 tracking this component will be notified and no commands are received while restart is in progress.

 Then, the Top Level Actor is stopped and the `postStop` hook of the Top Level Actor will call the `onShutdown` hook of `ComponentHandlers`.
-Component developers are expected to write any cleanup of resources or logic that should be executed for graceful shutdown of component in this hook.
+Component developers are expected to write any cleanup of resources or other logic that should be executed for the graceful shutdown of the component.

-After successful shutdown of component, the Supervisor actor will create the Top Level Actor again from scratch.
+After successful shutdown of component, the Supervisor actor will re-create the Top Level Actor again from scratch.
 This will cause the `initialize` hook of `ComponentHandlers` to be called again.
-After successful initialization of the component, the Supervisor actor will register itself with the Location Service.
+After successful initialization of the component, the Supervisor actor will register itself with the Location Service once more.

 ### Shutdown

 When the Supervisor actor receives a `Shutdown` message, it transitions the component to the `Shutdown` state.
 Any commands received while a shutdown is in progress will be ignored.
 Then, it will stop the Top Level Actor.
 The `postStop` hook of the Top Level Actor will call the `onShutdown` hook of `ComponentHandlers`.
-Component developers are expected to write any cleanup of resources or logic that should be executed for graceful shutdown of component in this hook.
+Component developers are expected to write any cleanup of resources or other logic that should be executed for the graceful shutdown of component.
+The component, including the Supervisor, exits after `onShutdown` completes.

 ### Lock

 When the Supervisor actor receives a `Lock` message, it transitions the component to the `Lock` state.
-Upon locking, the Supervisor will only accept the commands received from the component that locked the component and ignore all others.
+When locked, the Supervisor will only accept commands received from the component that originally locked the component and ignore commands from all others.

 In the `Lock` state, messages like `Shutdown` and `Restart` will also be ignored.
 A component must first be unlocked to accept these commands.

 `Lock` messages are constructed with a duration value specified.
 When this duration expires, the component will automatically be unlocked.
-In order to retain the Lock on the component, sender will have to resend the `Lock` message.
+In order to retain the Lock on the component, sender of the orginal Lock must resend the `Lock` message.

 There are two ways component can be unlocked:

-1. Sending `Unlock` message (Note: This message should be sent by same component who has already locked component)
+1. Sending `Unlock` message (Note: This message should be sent by the same component that locked the component.)
-1. Sending `Unlock` message with an administrative Prefix.
+2. Sending `Unlock` message with an administrative Prefix.

 ## CSW Services Injection
-To provide access to CSW Services, they are injected into the `ComponentHandlers` class in the constructor in a `CswContext` object.
+Common Software provides a set of CSW Services provided through the TLA.
+They are injected into the `ComponentHandlers` class in the constructor in a `CswContext` object.
-This object provides the following services:
+This object provides the following services through their respective APIs:

   * Location Service
   * Event Service